zenml-io/zenml/docs/book/features/cloud-pipelines.md

 ### SQLite (Default)

 By default, your pipelines will be tracked in a local SQLite database within your `.zen` folder.
 There is not much configuration to it - it just works out of the box.

 ### MySQL

 Using MySQL as a Metadata Store is where ZenML can become really powerful, especially in highly dynamic environments (read: running experiments locally, in the Cloud, and across team members).
-Some of the ZenML integrations even require a dedicated MySQL-based Metadata Store to unfold their true potential.
+Some ZenML integrations even require a dedicated MySQL-based Metadata Store to unfold their true potential.

 The Metadata Store can be simply configured to use any MySQL server (=>5.6):